GlueOps/terraform-snowflake-foundation/README.md

 The module separates roles into two categories:

 * **`principal_roles`**: Roles to be assigned to entities using the roles, such as `human_users` and `service_users`.
 These roles collect the various privileges required by a given principal to perform tasks in Snowflake.
 * **`privilege_roles`**: Roles that are logical groupings of privileges that are composably assigned to `principal_roles`.
-By default, the module creates a `READ_ALL` privilege role that enables reading from all data sources and a collection of `WRITE_*` roles, which enable writing to each database, respectively.
+By default, the module creates a `READ_ALL` privilege role that enables reading from all databases created using this module and a collection of `WRITE_*` roles, which enable writing to each database, respectively.

 The relationships among roles can be visualized using the [Snowflake Inspector](http://snowflakeinspector.hashmapinc.com/).